bcbg-bio/bcbg-bio.github.io/_pages/openings.md

 **We are recruiting talented scientists at all levels to work problems at the interface of machine learning, systems biology, functional genomics and statistical genetics.** Projects often involve high-dimensional "big data" analysis; integration of data across ancestry, modality, or phenotype; development of novel analysis methods, particularly within causal inference or machine learning; and/or collaboration with experimental groups. **We strongly support individuals seeking collaborative or co-mentorship relationships with other groups at Penn**.

-Individuals with a strong background in statistics or machine learning, as well as individuals with a strong background in biological or phenotypic data collection and analysis are encouraged to apply.
+Individuals with a strong background in statistics or machine learning, as well as individuals with a strong background in biological or phenotypic data analysis are encouraged to apply.
 In the latter case, co-mentorship arrangements may allow for an experimental component to your time in the group.
 We also have extensive experience teaching and mentoring trainees from marginalized communities. **Individuals with backgrounds that are traditionally underreprestend in science are strongly encouraged to apply**.

 ## Post-doctoral and staff positions

 We are hiring up to two post-doctoral researchers.
-Our job ad is [here]().
+To apply, please send a cover letter summarizing your accomplishments, skillset and interest in our group; your CV and one representative manuscript to brielin DOT brown AT pennmedicine DOT upenn DOT edu.

 Outstanding applicants with at least 3 years post-doctoral experience may be considered for a staff scientist position (official ad forthcoming).
 If appropriate, please indicate your interest in such a position in the cover letter.

 ## Graduate student positions
 ### PhD Students